isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>No, for sports, they will train thrice a week and for the performing arts,
-they will train twice a week, just like the rest of their team.</p>
+they will train twice a week, just like the rest of their teammates.</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Would my daughter be at a disadvantage during the DSA exercise if she
+<p>Would my child be at a disadvantage during the DSA exercise for being
-is not a Singaporean?</p>
+a non-Singaporean?</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Your child’s nationality does not matter in the DSA exercise.
 Our assessment